Sara-1004/1.Mini-Project/README.md

 # 1.Mini-Project

-Mini Project on Descriptive Analytics using file handling
+A Practice Mini Project on Descriptive Analytics using file handling at NexGen Analytix Internship

 Descriptive Analysis